How Old Are My Tires? Find Out How to Check

-Tire Codes Prior to 2000
+Tire Codes Before 2000

-For example, if the last three digits of the codes were 016, this could mean that the tire was manufactured in the first week (01) of 1996 (6) or 1986 or even 1976!
+For example, if the last three numbers of the codes were 016, this could mean that the tire was manufactured in the first week (01) of 1996 (6) or 1986 or even 1976!

 Interpreting the DOT Code

-For example, this article was originally written in the second week (02) of 2020.
-If the date code was 0116, then they would be four years old (20 – 16) and one week (02 – 01).
+For example, this article was originally written in the third week (03) of 2021.
+If the date code was 0116, then they would be five years (21 – 16) and two weeks (03 – 01) old.

-When to Replace Your Tires
+When to Replace a Tire

 Your tires might need to be replaced sooner if they show signs of tread wear.
-The usual method of determining wear is by inserting a quarter in the treads.
+The usual method of determining tire wear is by inserting a quarter in the treads.
 The tread depth should still be deep enough to cover the date stamped on the quarter.